At-Home Safety Tips

 • Always check for certification marks and identification, such as a designation or approval from the Underwiters Lab of Canada.

-• Fire extinguishers indicate the type of fire that they are designed to extinguish with a letter (A, B, C, D, & K) and the size of fire that they can extinguish with a number.
+• Fire extinguishers indicate the type of fire they are designed to extinguish with a letter (A, B, C, D, & K) and the size of fire they can extinguish with a number.
 The higher the number rating on the fire extinguisher, the more it puts out.

 • It is important to make sure you can comfortably hold and operate the fire extinguisher you buy.

-Fire Extinguisher Safety tips
+Fire extinguisher safety tips

 Use a portable fire extinguisher when the fire is confined to a small area, such as a wastebasket, and is not growing; everyone has exited the building; the fire department has been called or is being called; and the room is not filled with smoke.